Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path of the directory holding the application files to push.
 	    Defaults to the current working directory.

+        --placement-zone

+		The placement zone associated with the application.
+		This is a Stackato 3.2 specific option.

         --reset

 		Analogue of --env-mode, for the regular settings.